samafshari/RedCorners.Video/readme.md

 When `step` is `true`, the SDK goes to the **stepped upload** mode, in which it uploads only one chunk, and returns with a `""` result, meaning _the chunk was uploaded successfully but there's still more to upload_.

 ### Replacing Existing Videos on Vimeo
-With RedCorners, you can replace an existing video by passing its ID to the `GetTicketAsync` method:
+With RedCorners.Video, you can replace an existing video by passing its ID to the `GetTicketAsync` method:

 ```c#
 var ticket = vimeoHook.GetTicket(videoId);